maidsafe-archive/MaidSafe-Vault/docs/pmid_mpid_create_store.md

 Group2 have to validate at each stage.
 When receiving the initial RegisterPmid from Group1, they must ensure that the XOR value in the PMID corresponds to the XOR of the 4 sender's IDs.
 They must also ensure that the new PMID only exceeds the max common leading bits between any of the current group by 1.

+In addition the rank shall be obtained (this is part of nodeinfo) and the ID only accepted if the rank of the vault brings the close group closer to the average of all the ranks of the routing table. i.e. if groups rank is higher than average the new node must have a lower rank and vice versa.

 Then when they receive the PutPmid from the new Vault, they must check that the sender's ID == the modified PMID name and that the request's signature validates using the public key of the PMID.

 ###Creating MPID